-WVU Biology Students Investigate the Impact of Climate Change on Appalachian Forests
+WVU biology students investigate the impact of climate change on Appalachian forests

 “Each of those different elements tell you something different about how the tree is functioning.
 When a tree adds on wood, the carbon that it gets to form biomass comes from carbon dioxide in the atmosphere.
 Given that, at least in the forests around the Appalachian Mountains, you have a growth ring every single year added on,” Mathias said.
 “It’s a really neat way to retrospectively examine both the physiology and the environment the tree is in, in a given time period.”

 Through her $7,000 grant, Raczka will incubate soil from the same ForestGEO network plot to study the complexities of leaf litter.
-Using a technique called Quantitative Stable Isotope Probing (qSIP), she will examine how soil microbes process carbon from leaf litter.
+Using a technique called Quantitative Stable Isotope Probing, she will examine how soil microbes process carbon from leaf litter.

 “This is a new technique, but it’s really useful because we can measure the amount of leaf litter that’s incorporated into the microbial biomass.
 We can see what microbes, whether they are fungi or bacteria in the soil, incorporate what type of leaf litter,” Rackza said.
 “This is really cool because it’s a critical step in understanding how carbon is stored in the soil and how it’s utilized from the inputs of the tree and the leaf litter to what stays in the soil or what is respired.”